deferpanic/goweave/README.md

     -- we currently don't support this as we want to be un-obtrusive as possible -- that is - we don't want to modify go source

-  All pointcuts are currently defined in the same file.
-This is definitely open to discussion on what is best though.

   All pointcuts are currently defined only on functions.

-  There is no method overloading in go so currently the last thing in a pointcut definition will be the method name (which can be a partial match).
+Struct field members are definitely a future feature we could support although go generate might do this acceptably already.

   Note: this 'grammar' if you can call it that sucks - expect it to change "heavily".

   * explicit method name
     ```go
-      call("blah")
+      call(blah)
     ```

     ```go
-      execute("blah")
+      execute(blah)
     ```

+  TODO
   * partial match method name
     ```go
       call(b.*)